LuisEduardoSandoval/LuisEduardoSandoval.github.io/README.md

 Models and textures:
 all models and textures were custom made and can be found in asset folders

+I decided to make low poly figures as it would not lower preformance i attempted to keep poly count low and used pixel art for texture work as this would have the a smaller impact on the engine.

 in the case of murry hall. it went under several revisions as i was not happy with the initial product.
 ![](Assets/gifs/modelOfMurryOriginal.png)